-Because each mission is unique, it is difficult to provide a priori tool prices.
+Because each mission is unique, and mission specific adaptation of these tools is needed, it is difficult to provide a priori tool prices.
 Generally, AMMOS personnel need to confer with project personnel to determine specific tool requirements.
 Thereafter, it should be possible to quote a price for the product.
 If a tool's specification is completed by the end of Phase B, then work can commence at the start of Phase C/D so that the tool will be available at launch.

-2.3 Ground Network and Space Network Costing
+2.3 Near Earth Network and Space Network Costing

-GN and SN services are highly mission dependent.
-Therefore, it is not possible to provide a simple cost structure such as the one used for DSMS stations.
-Proposers are advised to contact the GSFC Customer Commitment Office listed in Section 1.3.2.2 above to obtain a cost estimate for their mission.
+NEN and SN services are highly mission dependent.
+Therefore, it is not possible to provide a simple cost structure such as the one used for DSN stations.
+Proposers are advised to contact the GSFC NIMO listed in Section 1.3.2.2 above to obtain a cost estimate for their mission.